oxguy3/embiggener/README.md

 **How does Embiggener work?**

-Embiggener has a knowledge base of the rules that dictate the URLs of images on many popular websites, and uses this information to generate the URL of the highest-quality version of an image.
+Embiggener has a knowledge base of the rules and patterns that dictate the URLs of images on many popular websites, and uses this information to generate the URL of the highest-quality version of an image.
 Unlike Google Images reverse search, Embiggener does not rely on web crawling, so it can often find URLs that had never appeared on any public site before.

-Depending on the website, this rules can be very simple or very complex.
+Depending on the website, the rules can be very simple or very complex.
 For images from Discord, for example, Embiggener simply removes the `width` and `height` parameters from the URL, causing it to fall back to the maximum width and height.
 Other sites can be more complex, such as Amazon, which uses several different file organization systems in tandem.

 **What sites does Embiggener support?**